MND Australia

 Learn more about physical activity and MND

-Living with MND and holidaying do present challenges.
-But, with some thought and planning, you can live with MND and still find ways of having an enjoyable time away with family and friends.
+Having a holiday while living with MND can present challenges.
+But, with some thought and planning, you can still have an enjoyable time away with family and friends.

 Some of the most important things to think about are: